IanSSenne/ch-refactor-marketing/README.md

 # horiseon marketing SEO

+Deployed on github pages, you can view it [here](https://ianssenne.github.io/ch-refactor-marketing/)

 ## Objective

 The Objective of the repository is to improve the search engine optimization and accessability of the homepage.